tamos/robots/HW4/HW4.md

 ![Optimal Value Function and Policy for 2b,ii](2_b_ii.png)

 These two policies differ in their discounting factor.
 The first (i) is highly myopic, while the second (ii) is very farsighted.
 This means under the first policy, the agent will prioritize short-term rewards.
 This leads to, for example, the cautious policy in the second row from the bottom.
 In all of these cells, the agent pursues the policy of moving upwards.
-By always going upward only, the agent avoids catastrophic outcomes in the bottom row.
+By always going upward, the agent avoids catastrophic outcomes in the bottom row.

 By contrast, in the second policy the agent engages in more 'risk-taking' behaviour by moving left and right (east/west) in the second row.
 This runs the risk of entering the cliff in the bottom row.
 However, if the agent does not end up going off the cliff, the potential rewards are greater.